tsunejui/image-generator/README.md

 * [Download](https://github.com/tsunejui/image-generator/releases) the tool for Windows, Mac and Linux.
 Please see [supported OS](./docs/support.md).

-* [Download](./docs/assets/example.zip) sample files if you need dummy files for testing.

 * To learn about the `Image Generator`, read the [documentation](./docs/README.md).